api3dao/oev-docs/docs/oev/index.md

 this opportunity.

-With OEV, searchers announce the desire to do the oracle updates themselves along with the amount willing to pay for it.
-There is an open auction, bound by certain rules, which selects a winner.
-The winner must pay the announced amount and as a result is able to use the oracle update to capture the opportunity.
+With OEV, searchers announce the desire to do the oracle updates themselves along with the amount they are willing to pay for it.
+The process is facilitated by open auctions, bound by certain rules.
+The winner of an auction must pay the winning bid amount, which allows them to use the oracle update and capture profitable opportunities.

 ::: info

 **Basic Example**

-Imagine a basic overcollateralized lending platform, which uses an oracle for its price feeds to ensure prices remains up-to-date.
+Imagine an overcollateralized lending platform, which uses an oracle for its price feeds to ensure prices remains up-to-date.
 Borrowers of the protocol can be liquidated with some incentive whenever their position becomes unhealthy to ensure the protocol remains solvent.
 Say liquidations can occur if the loan-to-value ratio is over 90%.
 Let's look at what happens with the protocol's health over time.